End of life care

-At Colten Care, end of life care allows people to remain within the home they know, supported by teams who already understand them well.
-Care is guided by personal wishes and shaped through close, ongoing conversation with families, so decisions are not left until moments of crisis.
+At Colten Care, end of life care allows people to remain within the home they know, or to move into a setting designed to support comfort at this stage.
+Care is guided by personal wishes and shaped through ongoing conversation with families, so decisions are made with clarity and without unnecessary urgency.

 Support that adjusts with sensitivity